 Attitude.
-As a single parent you get tarred with the same brush and either people think you have an unsavoury attitude or they will have attitude with you for being a single parent.
+As a single parent, you get tarred with the same brush and either people think you have an unsavoury attitude or they will have an attitude with you for being a single parent.

 Caffeine in copies amounts to get you through the day.

 Diplomatic.
 Christmas, birthdays and other important dates call for your best diplomatic skills to make sure everyone is happy (including you)

 Economical.
 You learn fast how to be economical with your money, heating, food, electric, water…..basically the lot.

 Family.
 You’re still a family when you’re a single parent; it’s just a bit smaller.
 The rest of your family is also very important.
 They may be called on for advice, emergencies and other ‘oh drat, what do I do now’ moments.

 Google.
 This one can cover a lot of things.
 It can be a lifeline in the middle of the night when you’re worried about children’s symptoms.
 Or maybe a quick look up on how to cook a certain vegetable.
 Or even just to look up other like minded people.

 Happiness.
 Find it every day as life really is too short to hold a grudge and spend time being unhappy.

 Insecure.
 Those moments when you worry you’re not being a good enough parent.
 When you wonder if you’re doing any of it right.

 Judged.
 Sadly you may come across people who judge you for what you are, a single parent.
 Keep in mind it’s their issue and not yours.